rocky-linux/documentation/docs/desktop/gnome/x11vnc_plus_ssh_lan.md

 ### Install a VNC client

 Install TigerVNC.
-We will not be using the server, but will utilize the client:
+The server is not used, but you will use the client:

 ```bash
 sudo dnf install tigervnc